-It was just a photo on a tech heavy media website.
+It was just a photo, in an article, on a tech heavy media website.

 It was also an ad, a brand asset, an artifact, a stock photo for an era.
 “We’re committed to Our Culture.
 Here’s proof: our new Chief People Officer!”
 Chic and poised, she was also posed — descending a staircase in a designy Silicon Valley office, circa 2017.

 Later, after the company became tech’s scandale du jour, she resigned.
 The photo resurfaced.
 Seeing this, I told a startup HR VP in my circle, “Never let them talk you into a fashion-y photo shoot.”